-Aside from the natural science language (process, organism, stimulus) used by Gage and Berliner (1984), in their elaboration of their "definition", it is revealing in that the five main terms in their definition (process, organism, change, behavior, experience) have a strong natural science flavor which clearly color their line of thinking which is expressive of a natural science philosophical anthropology.
+Aside from the natural science language (process, organism, stimulus) used by Gage and Berliner (1984), in their elaboration of their "definition", it is revealing in that the five main terms in their definition (process, organism, change, behavior, experience) have a strong natural science flavor, especially in the way they are used, which clearly color their line of thinking expressive of a natural science philosophical anthropology.

 Without further consideration of the above "definitions" of learning, it is concluded that they are inadequate, not only because they are expressive of a psychopedagogically unacceptable philosophical anthropology underlying them, but because they focus on what learning accomplishes or results in rather than what it is as an act.